 As time continued, we outgrew our small shop and rented the adjacent 6,000-square-foot building next to it.
 I remember we had so much space we almost didn't know what to do with it at the time.
 Going into our third year, our business had again doubled and we were feeling the crunch for space.
 I had a customer who owned a business and had told me that they were contemplating selling their building.
 As it turned out, we decided to buy it.
 Three months later, we moved into our new 16,000-square-foot facility with two acres of fenced-in storage directly on a major thoroughfare on GA HWY 82 in Tifton.
 Three years later we opened our Valdosta location.

-We are an authorized dealer for E-z-go, Yamaha, Bad Boy Buggies and, most recently, Dixie Chopper.
+We are an authorized dealer for E-z-go, Yamaha and Bad Boy Buggies.
 We have grown to become one of the country's largest dealers of new golf carts.
 We are planning on continuing to grow our business by serving our valued customers and providing honest and exceptional service.
 Without them, my family, staff and the guidance of our Lord and Savior, our small dream would have never been possible.